 The Parkinson’s and Movement Disorders Center combines research, clinical evaluation and treatment; and education and outreach to provide a coordinated approach for developing strategies that combat movement disorders and neurodegenerative disorders.
 Learn more here.

-VCU offers tuition waivers to faculty, adjunct faculty and classified staff.
-These waivers may be used for academic credit in a VCU undergraduate, graduate or first-professional degree course.
-The tuition waiver covers standard undergraduate and graduate tuition, university fee, student activity fee, student government fee, technology fee and capital outlay fee.
+One of the benefits of working at a university is the access to pursuing or continuing your own education.
+VCU offers a tuition benefit to Faculty, Adjunct Faculty, University and Academic Professionals, and Classified employees.
+The benefit may be used for academic credit in a VCU undergraduate, graduate or first-professional degree course.
+The tuition benefit covers standard undergraduate and graduate tuition, university fee, student activity fee, student government fee, technology fee and capital outlay fee.
+The tuition benefit covers only VCU courses.
+For information about tuition reimbursement for courses taken at another institution, refer to the Tuition Benefits, Educational and Training Opportunities.
 Click here for more information.

 Grace Harris Leadership Institute - VCU Leadership Development